Pasu4/animdustry/README.md

 - **credits.txt:** Additional credits added to the credits of the game.
 Credits will be auto-generated if this file is missing.
 - **maps:** Contains the playable maps this mod adds (Not yet implemented).
 - **unitSplashes:** Contains the unit splashes.
 Unit splashes must be named like the unit they belong to.
+- **procedures:** Contains user-defined procedures for use in scripts.
-- **units**: Contains unit scripts.
+- **units:** Contains unit scripts.
 The name of a file should match the name of the unit.
-- **unitSprites**: Contains in-game sprites for the units.
+- **unitSprites:** Contains in-game sprites for the units.

 An example of a mod can be found [here](https://github.com/Pasu4/animdustry-mod-template).